Koha-Community/kohadocs/source/systempreferences.rst

 -  This preference lets you decide if charges entered as manual invoices are included when calculating the :ref:`noissuescharge`.
-If this is set to include then Koha will include all manual invoices when deciding if the patron owes too much money to check anything else out of the library.
-If it's set to Don't include then Koha will ignore all manual invoice charges when figuring out if the patron owes too much money to checkout additional materials.
+If this is set to 'Include' then Koha will include all manual invoices when deciding if the patron owes too much money to check anything else out of the library.
+If it's set to 'Don't include' then Koha will ignore all manual invoice charges when figuring out if the patron owes too much money to checkout additional materials.